christophgil/ZIPsFS/ZIPsFS_implementation.md

 ## Dircache

 The table of content (toc) of ZIP files is stored in memory mapped files.
 The data structure is <I>struct mstore</I>.
-Originally, SQLite had been used.
-However, we noticed that some performance suffers because we use software that does a large number of requests.
-Therefore we created our own  storage  <I>struct mstore</I>.
+We created our own  storage  <I>struct mstore</I>.
 It is basically an array of memory mapped files.

 A cached toc is valid until the last-modified attribute changes.